ceddlyburge/tournament-organiser/README.md

 - [x] Add a button to get to edit team page
 - [x] and a paste option to games page, so can paste from excel.
 It needs to work out the teams.
 - [x] Choose tournament preference when adding / editing teams
-- [ ] Add text to games page to say can copy / paste on the page (from numbers, google sheets, excel 365).
+- [x] Add text to games page to say can copy / paste on the page (from numbers, google sheets, excel 365).
 Maybe mention format
-- [ ] Add empty state to games page.
+- [x] Add empty state to games page.
 Have a button to set the games to the default list we currently have. then can remove this from the initial state in the model.
-- [ ] invalidate optimisation if adding / editing / deleting a game, or editing a team
+- [x] invalidate optimisation if adding / editing / deleting a game, or editing a team
-- [ ] Fix this situation: "Showing the best game order I found so far.
+- [x] Fix this situation: "Showing the best game order I found so far.
 You can click 'Optimise' again to analyse more options.
 The team preferences are accommodated with 100-100% success"
+- [x] enable / disable routes / links when relevant
+- [x] When adding a game, allow entry of a new team (text edit), as well as choosing an existing team
+- [x] min width of page
 - [ ] add a copy option to the results page
-- [ ] enable / disable routes / links when relevant
+  - probably this will work over https, but it doesn't work locally. test again once deployed.
+Can test the unhappy path locally and make sure we show a message box or something.
 - [ ] anaylse problem edge cases
   - [ ] copy paste with more than two columns
   - [ ] attempt to add / edit such that there are identical teams - not allowed